NBPTS certification is not the same, and does not replace Wisconsin educator license issued by the DPI.

 Not all certifications issued by the NBPTS have direct translation to Wisconsin educator licenses in terms of developmental levels and/or subject areas.
 The DPI can only issue educator licenses that are defined in Wis.
 Admin Code PI 34.

-Wisconsin Master Educator License is only issued for the license area (i.e. level and subject) that the NBCT already holds, or qualify to hold, at Professional Educator level.
+Wisconsin Master Educator License is only issued for the license area (i.e. level and subject) that the NBCT already holds, or qualify to hold, at the Lifetime license level.

 Please see related documents for the chart of national board certification areas and corresponding Wisconsin licenses.